Lewa-Reka/esphome-deye-inverter/README.md

 This project uses ESPHome and related components.
 Please refer to the [NOTICE](NOTICE) file for additional license information.

-## 🤝 Contributing

-Contributions are welcome!
-Please ensure all contributed code follows the Apache 2.0 license requirements.

 ## 🙏 Acknowledgments

 - [Solarman Stick Logger by David Rapan](https://github.com/davidrapan/ha-solarman) and [pilipphenkel](https://github.com/philipphenkel/esphome-config) for inspirations